gmarin13/MIAMI/doc/README.txt

 Relevant tools:

 cfgprof:   is a CFG profiler.
-The profiler attempts to statically discover
+The profiler statically discovers the control
-           the control flow graph (CFG) of a routine, first time we start executing the routine.
-During execution, it refines the discovered CFG with any control flow information that could not be discovered statically.
+           flow graph (CFG) of each executed routine, the first time control flow enters that routine.
+During execution, it refines the discovered CFGs with any control flow information that could not be discovered statically.
 The profiler inserts counters on select CFG edges and basic blocks.
-For this reason, it is faster than profilers that insert counters on every basic block, while being able to infer the execution of all CFG edges in addition to basic block execution frequencies.
+For this reason, it is faster than profilers that indiscriminately insert counters on every basic block, while at the same time being able to infer the execution frequencies of all CFG edges in addition to basic block execution frequencies.

-memreuse:  is a tool for discovering data reuse patterns in an application
+memreuse:  is a tool for discovering data reuse patterns in applications
            and for collecting memory reuse distance histograms associated with each reuse pattern.
-Optionally, it can collect the working set footprint of each program scope.
+Optionally, it can collect the working set footprint of all program scopes.

 streamsim: is a tool for understanding data streaming behavior in
            applications.
 It classifies each memory access as streaming or non-streaming.
-On a streaming access, it also computes the number of live concurrent streams.
+On a streaming access, it also computes the number of live streams.
 It collects a histogram of this information at instruction level.

 miami:     is a post-processing tool that consumes dynamic analysis profiles
            produced by the previous tools.
 It combines dynamic analysis